juancarlosjr97/codespaces-git-playground/README.md

 ### Git and Python Version

-After you have the Codespace up and running, run the following code from the terminal:
+After you have the Codespace up and running, run the following code from the terminal.
+Ensure you use capital V for the python version command:

 ```bash
 git -v